Kyle Larson: Dirt car racing

 Larson owned a World of Outlaws sprint car team named Kyle Larson Racing that fielded a car for Carson Macedo.
-He acquired full ownership of the team, formerly named Larson Marks Racing after the 2017 season.
+He acquired full ownership of the team, formerly named Larson Marks Racing, after the 2017 season.
 The team closed following the 2020 season due to COVID-19 pandemic and other issues.
 He drives for his own team (midgets) and Paul Silva (winged sprint car) on a limited schedule.

-On January 18, 2020, Larson won his first Chili Bowl nationals over three-time Chili Bowl winner Christopher Bell.
+On January 18, 2020, Larson scored his first Chili Bowl nationals win over three-time Chili Bowl winner Christopher Bell.
 On May 5, It was announced that Larson would compete in the World of Outlaws at Knoxville Raceway beginning in the spring after a suspension and subsequent reinstatement to the series.
 He finished 10th in the race.
-Two weeks later at Federated Auto Parts Raceway, Larson set a qualifying lap time of 9.995 seconds, the first sub-ten-second time in track history.
+At Federated Auto Parts Raceway, Larson set a qualifying lap time of 9.995 seconds, the first sub-ten-second time in track history.
 After finishing second to brother-in-law Brad Sweet in the Friday feature, Larson held off Brent Marks and Sweet in the Saturday event to score his first World of Outlaws victory since suspension.

 In June, Larson joined the USAC series for the 2020 Indiana Midget Week.
 He won all six races in the Hoosier state, including the championship.
 Larson continued to win nine straight sprint car features.
-On June 25, Larson will compete in the full Pennsylvania Speedweek for 410 sprint cars.
+On June 25, Larson competed in the full Pennsylvania Speedweek for 410 sprint cars.
 Larson won at Grandview Speedway after passing Freddie Rahmer with two laps remaining.
-Larson picked up his second win that same week after leading the entire race at Hagerstown.
+Larson scored his second win that same week after he led the entire race at Hagerstown.

 Larson won the Mitch Smith Memorial at Williams Grove Speedway.
 The following night, he won again in the final event at Port Royal Speedway.
 Larson won the Pennsylvania Speedweek title with four wins and three podiums.
 Larson competed in the All Star Circuit of Champions sprint cars at Knoxville Raceway where he scored his seventh consecutive win.
 Following the 2020 season, Larson was named the 410 Sprint Car Driver of the Year.